mojaloop/documentation/docs/community/standards/invariants.md

 2. Tamper-evident integrity mechanisms are required to ensure that messages cannot be altered in transit.
     1. To ensure the integrity of the overall system, each recipient of a message should be able to independently tell, with a high degree of confidence, that the message was not altered in transit.
     2. Public key cryptography (digital signing) provides the current best known mechanism for tamper-evident messaging
-        1. The security of the senders private key is critical.
+        1. The security of the sender's private key is critical.
         2. Scheme rules must be established to clarify the responsibilities for key management and the potential for financial liability upon compromise of a private key.
 3. Non-repudiation is required to ensure that the message was sent by the party which purported to send it and that provenance can not be repudiated by the sender.
     1. This is important for determining the liable party during audit and dispute resolution processes.